 Master's thesis During the third part of the programme, in the final semester, you will write a Master's thesis, based on your in-depth knowledge acquired in the courses about the two environmental law areas.
 The thesis shall analyse a specific topic within one of these two areas.
 A supervisor will support your writing.
 During seminars, you will be advised in matters of legal methodology, structuring and writing skills.
 In order to be accepted to this fourth semester, the student must have completed 75 credits of the programme courses.

 Semester 1: Studies at Uppsala University, Sweden.
 Introduction - The Role of Law in Environmental Policies (15 credits) Law on Management of Natural Resources and Protection of Biodiversity (15 credits)

 Semester 2: Studies at University of Eastern Finland, Joensuu.
-Climate Change Law and Policy, 5 credits WTO: Environment, Clean Energy and Natural Resources, Trade and Resources, 5 credits International Environmental Law II, 5 credits International Law and Forests, 5 credits Environmental and Social Impact Assessment, 5 credits International Water Law, 5 credits
+Climate Change Law and Policy, 5 credits International Economic Law and the Green Transition, 5 credits International Environmental Law II, 5 credits International Law and Forests, 5 credits Environmental and Social Impact Assessment, 5 credits International Water Law, 5 credits

 Semester 3: Studies at UiT The Arctic University of Norway, Tromsø.
 Energy and Climate Change Law, 15 credits Protection of the Marine Environment with Focus on Marine Living Resources Law, 15 credits